Tidbits

 5. https://news.ycombinator.com/ ("Hackernews", not only for hackers)

-There are some paying news site, no matter what they promise you (being neutral, balanced, whatever), stay away from anything that needs your money.
+There are some paying news sites, too.
+Whatever they promise you (being neutral, balanced, whatever), stay away from anything that needs your money.
 News should be free, but it is not, and those "journalists" are only making things worse, so avoid them altogether and instead read books, travel a lot, get to know people, get a life.
+Thinks are not worth checking on a daily basis.
+History happens year by year, not day by day.
+Start living instead of being hooked.

 Some interesting products in no particular order: